lbechberger/MLinPractice/docs/Documentation.md

 When selecting metrics, the use case should be taken into account.
 An average twitter user would expect that most send tweets will not go viral.
 When such a user would type a potential tweet into our application to find out if it is going to be viral, it is important to detect a tweet which would go viral as such.
 This can be captured by the recall metric which asks the question _"How many of the true positives did I catch?"_.
 On the other hand, it would be annoying if the application is not critical enough and classifies a lot of tweets as viral that don't go viral in practice.
 Such a high rate of false positives is captured by the precision metric which asks _"How many positively classified ones are actually positive?"_.
 Therefore, both recall and precision are good metrics for the use case.

-Since the F1-score combines both recall and precision as a weighted average in a single score, it is a practical approach to ignore the former two and instead just focus on the F1-score alone.
+Since the F1-score combines both recall and precision as a weighted average in a single score, it is just as an addition.
 Furthermore, Cohen's Kappa is a good condidate for an imbalanced data set.
 In its calculation the accuracy is used, but adjusted by the probability of random agreement and therefore considered as a more robust measure than simple percent agreement calculations.
-In addition, the Jaccard score leaves out false negatives in its calculation.
+Additionally, the Jaccard score leaves out false negatives in its calculation.
 Since it can be expected that this is the most frequently appearing type of result in a confusion matrix, the Jaccard score is also well-suited for the data set.
-All in all, the metrics _F1-score_, _Cohen's Kappa_ and _Jaccard score_ are used to judge about the models prediction performance by comparing the scores of the model two the scores of the chosen baselines.
+All in all, the metrics _Cohen's Kappa_, _F1-score_ _Jaccard score_, _precision_ and _recall_ are used to judge about the models prediction performance by comparing the scores of the model two the scores of the chosen baselines.

 ## Preprocessing